-Most websites struggle with the fundamentals of UI and ignore this critical element during the website design and development phase.
+Most websites struggle with UI fundamentals and ignore this critical element during the website design and development phase.
 They have pageviews, but the conversions are very few.
 Some eCommerce websites have misplaced hero images, while others can’t decide whether to go with shorter or longer content.

-The best use of scroll maps has been made by Unscramblex.
+Unscramblex has made the best use of scroll maps.
 When a site visitor enters the unscrambled letters into their search bar, Unscramblex displays a list of the highest-scoring words.
 These words have been identified and ranked using the scroll maps.
 And how does it work?
 Let’s take a look at it.

 Scroll maps are color-coded, and when a customer stops scrolling, a sudden change of coloring indicates that the visitor has come to a logical end.
 This logical end is a section of the website where the software no longer sees a logical reason to continue scrolling.